awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2-administration.md

 ## Converting an Aurora Serverless v2 writer or reader to provisioned<a name="aurora-serverless-v2-converting-to-provisioned"></a>

  You can convert an Aurora Serverless v2 DB instance to a provisioned DB instance\.
-To do so, you follow the procedure in [Modify a DB instance in a DB cluster](Aurora.Modifying.md#Aurora.Modifying.Instance)\.
+To do so, you follow the procedure in [Modifying a DB instance in a DB cluster](Aurora.Modifying.md#Aurora.Modifying.Instance)\.
 Choose a DB instance class other than **Serverless**\.

  You might convert an Aurora Serverless v2 DB instance to provisioned if it needs a larger capacity than is available with the maximum Aurora capacity units \(ACUs\) of an Aurora Serverless v2 DB instance\.
 For example, the largest db\.r5 and db\.r6g DB instance classes have a larger memory capacity than an Aurora Serverless v2 DB instance can scale to\.